Single trip travel insurance

 What is an excess?

 An excess is the amount of money you’re expected to contribute towards a claim.
-For example, if your cancellation cover was for £1,000 and your excess was £250, when your claim is paid you’d get £750.
+For example, if your cancellation cover was for £1,000 and the policy excess was £250, when your claim is paid you’d get £750.

 Travel insurance policies may have different amounts of excess for different types of claims.
-They may also include an additional excess for medical claims.
+And the excess may depend on the cover level you choose.
 Check your policy terms and conditions so you know exactly how much the excess for each type of claim will be.

 Does it matter where I’m travelling to?